thanhtantran/thanhtantran/README.md

-- 👋 Hi, I’m @thanhtantran
+- 👋 Hi, I’m Tony Tran (@thanhtantran)
-- 👀 I’m interested in blockchain, nodes, AI
+- 👀 I’m interested in blockchain, nodes, AI, single board computer
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning coding by using AI as instructor
 - 💞️ I’m looking to collaborate on developper around the world
 - 📫 How to reach me
 Email: thanhtan.tran@gmail.com